-UPDATE: This post originally ran on April 24th but with the holiday weekend and more time spent outdoors, we wanted to share it again!
+UPDATE: This post originally ran on May 24th, 2014, but with summer finally — gloriously! — here and more time spent outdoors, we wanted to share it again!

-Lemons: When lemon juice is added to the hair, it acts as an accelerant to the sun’s ability to naturally lighten.
-The acidic properties of lemons mix just right with sunlight, giving off a gradual highlight.
+When lemon juice is added to the hair, it acts as an accelerant to the sun’s lightening abilities.
+The acidic properties of lemons mix seemingly mix just right, giving off a gradual highlight.

-Honey: When honey is mixed with distilled water, it undergoes a chemical process that will allow you to quickly lighten your hair.
+When honey is mixed with distilled water, the chemical process that takes place will lighten hair quickly.

-Cinnamon: Cinnamon naturally contains peroxide, which is a chemical used in hair lightening, but the cinnamon won’t dry out your hair…and it smells amazing!
+Cinnamon naturally contains peroxide, which is a chemical used in hair lightening, BUT!
+Cinnamon won’t dry out your hair… and it smells amazing!

-Coconut Oil: Coconut oil won’t lighten your hair, but it will help to keep your locks moisturized so the other ingredients don’t dry it out.
+Though coconut oil won’t lighten your hair, it WILL moisturize your locks so other ingredients won’t dry it out.

 Juice of 3 lemons

-2 crushed up cinnamon sticks (or a teaspoon of cinnamon)
+2 crushed cinnamon stocks (or 1 tsp cinnamon)

 8 oz spray bottle (preferably glass and UV-protected)